xiaozhengcang/bilingualpdf/README.md

 ## Disclaimer

-BilingualPDF is provided as-is, without warranty of any kind.
+BilingualPDF is a pure vibe coding product and it provided as-is, without warranty of any kind.
 Use at your own risk.
 Always review and comply with the terms of service for any third-party APIs you use with this extension.